 - You’ve given up trying to become a better organization.
 Many siloed organizations aren’t happy with the status quo — yet their employees feel that effort to change the dynamic would be fruitless.
 If you are so frustrated that you feel things cannot be improved, this is a telling sign that your group needs help.

 Have you seen this operating in your organization?
 What did you do?

-Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who starts conversations about work and organizations.
-She also writes at LinkedIn.
+Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who starts conversations about work and organizations at the Gapingvoid Culture Design Group.
+She also writes as an Influencer at LinkedIn.